dvkdesigns/parklandguitarlessons.com/src/content/guitar-after-golf-a-creative-hobby-for-boca-raton-golfers.md

   - country club music activities
 mainImage: /images/golf-guitar-boca.svg
 metaDescription: Why Boca Raton golfers are turning to guitar as the perfect creative outlet after time on the green.
-metaTitle: "Guitar After Golf: A Creative Hobby for Boca Raton Golfers"
+metaTitle: "Guitar After Golf - A Creative Hobby for Boca Raton Golfers"
 subtitle: Improve rhythm, focus, and unwind with music
-title: Guitar After Golf: A Creative Hobby for Boca Raton Golfers
+title: Guitar After Golf - A Creative Hobby for Boca Raton Golfers
 ---

 Looking for something relaxing after your tee time?
 Guitar is the perfect post-golf hobby.